Welcome to our wee site.

-http://www.facebook.com/groups/1Whilst the name of this site is is Maghera and District Genealogy & History, it would perhaps be more accurate to say Maghera and a 10-mile radius within the south of the County (but then, that’d be quite a mouthful!).
-The catchment area will, therefore, include Garvagh, Kilrea, Magherafelt, Moneymore, Draperstown, etc. (although most records currently will probably be from the Garvagh-Kilrea-Maghera Triangle at the moment).
+http://www.facebook.com/gWhilst the name of this website is the Maghera and District Genealogical & History Society, it would perhaps be more accurate to say that it covers the South Derry / Londonderry area.
+The catchment area will, therefore, include Garvagh, Kilrea, Magherafelt, Moneymore, Draperstown, etc..from just south of Dungiven to Lough Neagh (although most records currently will probably be from the Garvagh-Kilrea-Maghera- Tobermore rectangle at the moment).

 Of course, we CAN (where records exist) do research for you for a fee if that is what you’d like.
 Message us through the Facebook group to discuss this (although if your ancestors are pre-1800, it is very unlikely that records exist to help).

 Please also have a look at our Facebook group (you can join, chat & look at the pictures & articles!) by clicking the link below..